-\textbf{PathCLS} is a subset of PathMMU ~\cite{sun2025pathmmu} that consists of multiple choice questions based on hematoxylin and eosin (H\&E)-stained histopathology microscopy images reformulated from well-known pathology classification datasets.
-These questions generally involve disease diagnosis based on histopathology images.
+\textbf{PathCLS}, a subset of PathMMU~\cite{sun2025pathmmu}, consists of multiple-choice questions reformulated from well-known pathology classification datasets.
+Each question is based on hematoxylin and eosin (H\&E)-stained histopathology images and typically involves disease diagnosis.

-\textbf{PathVQA}~\cite{he2020pathvqa} is a visual question-answering dataset curated from pathology-related image-caption pairs sourced from textbooks, spanning multiple tissue types and stains.
+\textbf{PathVQA}~\cite{he2020pathvqa} is a visual question-answering dataset curated from pathology-related image–caption pairs sourced from textbooks, spanning multiple tissue types and stains.
 All questions were treated as open-ended in our evaluation.

-\textbf{SLAKE} or Semantically-Labeled Knowledge-Enhanced Dataset~\cite{liu2021slake} is a radiology visual question-answering dataset.
-The associated images span X-ray images, computed tomography (CT) scans, and magnetic resonance imaging (MRI).
+\textbf{SLAKE} (Semantically-Labeled Knowledge-Enhanced Dataset)~\cite{liu2021slake} is a radiology visual question-answering dataset.
+The associated images include X-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI).
 All questions were treated as open-ended in our evaluation.
-Though the authors of the dataset released object detection labels and segmentation masks for each image, these were excluded in our evaluation for the purpose of increasing difficulty.
+Although the dataset also provides object detection labels and segmentation masks for each image, we excluded these from our evaluation to increase difficulty.